kagenocookie/REE-Content-Editor/README.md

 </div>

-*File types marked with ☑️ are effectively feature complete.*
+*File types marked with ☑️ are effectively feature complete for most usecases.*

 ## Custom entity support
 Accessible under the Windows > Entities menu option for supported games, these are streamlined editors for game-specific data.
 They can be used to more easily modify or add custom items and other game content related objects.